krahets/hello-algo/en/docs/chapter_tree/avl_tree.md

 ### 1. &nbsp; Right rotation

-As shown in the Figure 7-26 , the first unbalanced node from the bottom up in the binary tree is "node 3".
+As shown in Figure 7-26, the first unbalanced node from the bottom up in the binary tree is "node 3".
 Focusing on the subtree with this unbalanced node as the root, denoted as `node`, and its left child as `child`, perform a "right rotation".
 After the right rotation, the subtree is balanced again while still maintaining the properties of a binary search tree.

 === "<1>"
     ![Steps of right rotation](avl_tree.assets/avltree_right_rotate_step1.png){ class="animation-figure" }